GMNetto/Blend/README.md

 After this user is setup, the correct node modules have to be installed using npm install.

 The app can then be run locally via node server.js.
+It can then be accessed in a browser using https://localhost:8080/

 There is an online version of the app.
 It can be reached at https://blendproject.herokuapp.com/.